Chapter 3.70

 (Ord.
 No. 4150, § 2, 5-19-15)

 At least once a year, the city shall publish a notice of the existence of the roster and solicit the names of contractors for the roster.
 This solicitation shall be published in either the city’s designated official newspaper, or in another newspaper of general circulation that the city determines is most likely to result in contractor responses.
+The city shall also notify the directory of contracting firms certified by the state Office of Minority and Women’s Business Enterprises of the existence of this roster.
 Responsible contractors shall be added to the appropriate roster at any time that they submit a written request and any necessary records.
 The city may require master contracts to be signed that become effective when a specific award is made using a small works roster.

-In addition to paper and/or electronic rosters kept on file with the city, the city may also use the state-wide electronic small works roster database developed and maintained by MRSC, or the city may contract with another public agency to maintain a shared small works roster that conforms to the requirements of RCW 39.04.155.
+In addition to paper and/or electronic rosters kept on file with the city, the city may also use the statewide electronic small works roster database developed and maintained by MRSC, or the city may contract with another public agency to maintain a shared small works roster that conforms to the requirements of RCW 39.04.151 and 39.04.152.

 A. Content of invitation for bid/quote.
 Work awarded to a contractor from a small works roster need not be advertised.
 Invitations for quotations shall include an estimate of the scope and nature of the work to be performed as well as materials and equipment to be furnished.
 However, detailed plans and specifications need not be included in the invitation.
 This section does not eliminate other requirements for architectural, engineering, or land surveying approvals as to quality and compliance with building codes, or any statutory bonding, retainage, and prevailing wage provisions.

 D. Bid bond – Optional at director’s discretion.
 A contractor’s bid, solicited under the small works roster process provided for in this Part 3, need not include, at the discretion of the director, a bid bond as required by RCW 35.23.352.
-All other bonding, retainage, and prevailing wage provisions applicable to public works projects apply to contracts entered into under the small works roster process.
+All other bonding, retainage, and prevailing wage provisions applicable to public works projects apply to contracts entered into under the small works roster process, except that the city may reduce or waive retainage requirements set forth in RCW 60.28.011(1)(a).
+Notice of any reduction or waiver shall be included in any bid solicitation.

 E. Written record.
 The city shall maintain a written record of each contractor’s bid on the project and of any conditions imposed on the bid.
-Immediately after an award is made, the bid quotations obtained shall be recorded, open to public inspection, and available by at least one of the following: telephone or electronic request.
+Immediately after an award is made, the bid quotations obtained shall be recorded, publicly available, and available by request.
 Nothing in this section is intended to supplant the city’s duties and obligations under the Public Records Act.

 3.70.200 Award.